mrvcry/PersonalBlog/_posts/2023-09-13-which-magnesium-supplement-is-best-for-you.md

 The best magnesium supplement for you will depend on your individual needs and preferences.

 Here are some of the most popular and effective magnesium supplements:
-1. Magnesium glycinate: This is a highly bioavailable form of magnesium that is well-tolerated by most people.
+**1. Magnesium glycinate:** This is a highly bioavailable form of magnesium that is well-tolerated by most people.
 It is a good choice for sleep, anxiety, and muscle cramps.

-2. Magnesium citrate: This is another highly bioavailable form of magnesium that is also gentle on the stomach.
+**2. Magnesium citrate:**This is another highly bioavailable form of magnesium that is also gentle on the stomach.
 It is a good choice for constipation.

-3. Magnesium malate: This form of magnesium is thought to be especially helpful for energy production and muscle function.
+**3.** **Magnesium malate:** This form of magnesium is thought to be especially helpful for energy production and muscle function.

-4. Magnesium chloride: This form of magnesium is dissolved in water, making it a good choice for people who have trouble swallowing pills.
+**4. Magnesium chloride:** This form of magnesium is dissolved in water, making it a good choice for people who have trouble swallowing pills.

 If you are pregnant or planning to have a baby soon, I have additional note for you.
 Research shows that taking 100 mg magnesium supplement during pregnancy suggested to decrease the following risks: intrauterine growth retardation, preterm labor, maternal body mass index, neonatal weight, pregnancy-induced hypertension, preeclampsia, gestational diabetes mellitus, cramps of the leg.